fipsmassa/fipsDev/blog/css/grid.md

 In this case:

 _.item1_ starts in column 1 and spans two columns (up to column 3).
-It starts in row 2 and spans two rows (up to row 4).
+It starts in row 2 and spans two rows (up to row 4, but since we only have two rows, it's not visible).

 **Using Shorthand**

 Instead of writing grid-column and grid-row separately, you can use the shorthand grid-area:

 ```css